chapmanbe/6018_2017/README.md

 ### Mathematics

-As part of this class we will be reviewing some foundational mathematics.
-Some of the books that I will be drawing materials from include:
+As part of this class we will be reviewing some foundational mathematics as they related to computational issues in biomedical informatics.
+Some of the mathematics books that I will be drawing materials from include:

 * [Doing Math with Python](https://www.nostarch.com/doingmathwithpython)
 * [Mathematics for the Life Sciences](http://www.springer.com/us/book/9781461472759)